War Remnants Museum

-The War Remnants Museum (Bảo tàng chứng tích chiến tranh) is a war museum at 28 Vo Van Tan, in District 3, Ho Chi Minh City (Saigon), Vietnam.
+The War Remnants Museum (Bảo tàng chứng tích chiến tranh) is a war museum at 28 Vo Van Tan, in Ho Chi Minh City, Vietnam.
 It contains exhibits relating to the First Indochina War and the Vietnam War.

 History

 Operated by the Ho Chi Minh City government, an earlier version of this museum opened on September 4, 1975, as the Exhibition House for US and Puppet Crimes (Nhà trưng bày tội ác Mỹ-ngụy).
 It was located in the former United States Information Agency building.
 The exhibition was not the first of its kind for the North Vietnamese side, but rather followed a tradition of such exhibitions exposing war crimes, first those of the French and then those of the Americans, who had operated in the country as early as 1954.

 Formerly known as the "Museum of Chinese and American War Crimes", the name was changed in 1990 to Exhibition House for Crimes of War and Aggression (Nhà trưng bày tội ác chiến tranh xâm lược), dropping both "U.S." and "Puppet."
 In 1995, following the normalization of diplomatic relations with the United States and end of the US embargo a year before, the references to "war crimes" and "aggression" were dropped from the museum's title as well; it became the War Remnants Museum.

+The building was the US military's intelligence headquarters during the Vietnam War.